SpoofMAC

 Setup SpoofMAC interactively

-Both our interactive script and our speedy install script install spoof and set up a LaunchDaemon that starts whenever you boot up your computer.
-We also provide a simple uninstall script.
+Both our interactive script and speedy install script install SpoofMAC and set up a LaunchDaemon that runs automatically every time you boot up your computer.
+We also provide a simple uninstall script in case you ever want to remove everything cleanly.

 BE CAREFUL: YOU SHOULD ALWAYS LOOK THROUGH THE CONTENT OF ANY SHELL SCRIPT YOU DOWNLOAD FROM AN UNKNOWN SOURCE BEFORE YOU EXECUTE IT!
 MAKE SURE IT IS SAFE TO EXECUTE!